ETdoFresh/Actions/UploadZipToDropbox/README.md

 # Zip Files and Upload to Dropbox
-This action zips file in a given directory and uploads to dropbox.
+This action zips a given directory and uploads the zip to dropbox.

 ## Example usage